WPTT (AM)

-WPTT (1540 kHz, "Classic Oldies 1540 AM") is a commercial AM radio station in Hartford, Wisconsin, serving the Greater Milwaukee radio market.
-It airs an oldies radio format and is owned by Tomsun Media LLC, which is operated by David and Connie Stout.
+WPTT (1540 AM, "Classic Oldies 1540 AM") is a commercial radio station licensed to Hartford, Wisconsin, United States, serving the Greater Milwaukee market during the daytime hours only.
+It airs an oldies format and is owned by Tomsun Media LLC, which is operated by David and Connie Stout.
 The radio studios are on North Main Street at Summer Street in Hartford.

-WPTT is a daytimer station.
-Its transmitter is co-located with WTKM-FM's tower, on West Waterford Road.
-WPTT is powered at 500 watts using a non-directional antenna but must go off the air at night to avoid interference.
-AM 1540 is a clear channel frequency, reserved for Class A stations KXEL in Waterloo, Iowa, and ZNS-1 in Nassau, Bahamas.
+WPTT's transmitter is co-located with WTKM-FM's tower, on West Waterford Road.